-Loan amounts are lower for younger borrowers and with lower rates, and higher for older borrowers and with higher rates, says Maggie O'Connell, reverse mortgage loan specialist at The Federal Savings Bank in Reno, Nevada.
+Loan amounts are lower for younger borrowers and have lower rates, and they’re higher for older borrowers and have higher rates, says Maggie O’Connell, reverse mortgage loan specialist at The Federal Savings Bank in Reno, Nevada.

 “Because of low rates, you get more,” O’Connell says.
 “If rates go up, you get quite a bit less because the balance is assumed to rise more rapidly over your lifetime.
 Older people get more because they have a shorter life expectancy.”

 For the most part, the upper limit for all HECMs nationwide is $625,000.
 Some lenders offer jumbo reverse mortgage loans that can cover homes valued at up to $6 million.